September 24, Reading 3 – Colossians 4:2-18

 Both of these together.

-They are seen best, as it should be, in Jesus.
+They are seen best in Jesus.
 How He spoke, His language and conversations.

 Let us wrestle through the process of putting both grace and salt into our words.